hmldns/nautex/README.md

 Set the MCP server parameters and provide usage rules for Cursor.
 Use mouse clicks for automation—the terminal UI functions like a web page.

-This utility is available on GitHub (link to follow).
+This utility is available on GitHub.

 Once all indicators are green, initiate plan execution.